PaulBatchelor/runt-img/README.md

 [lodepng](http://www.lodev.org/lodepng) (included with
 runt-img) to write PNG files.

-To compile, simply run "make" and "sudo make install".
-You will need to have Runt installed first (it *is* a library for the runt language).
-Be sure to set RUNT_PLUGIN_PATH to "/usr/local/include/runt".

-Some small examples can be found in the "examples" folder.
-To run an example,
+## Compilation

+You will need to have [runt](installed)

-run:
+To compile, simply run:

-    irunt -b lines.rnt
+    make

+This will make the library *librunt_img.a*, and a runt interpretor called *rntimg*.
+The interpretor can be used to try out some of the examples.
+For instance, to run the lines example, run:

+    ./rntimg examples/lines.rnt

-Which will write a png called "lines.png".
+Which will write a file lines.png